logoffro1/Haarlem-Festival/README.md

 ## Requirements
 The working directory makes use of gulp 3.9 for task running and the local development enviorement.<br/>
+This gulp version is incompatible with 'newer' node versions.
 Please download node version 8.16.2, or install [nvm](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to change the version of the working directory.

 | Application Name | Version |
 |------------------|---------|